opnfv/fds/docs/scenarios/os-nosdn-fdio-ha/scenario.description.rst

 forwarding performance, scalability and open extensibility.

-A key component of any NFV solution is the virtual forwarder, which needs to be a feature rich, high performance, highly scale virtual switch-router.
+A key component of any NFV solution is the virtual forwarder, which needs to be a feature rich, high performance, highly scalable virtual switch-router.
 It needs to leverage hardware accelerators when available and run in user space.
 In addition, it should be modular and easily extensible.
 The Vector Packet Processor (VPP) supplied by the FD.io project meets these needs, in that